richidubey/originalrams7200/README.md

 ## 3.3 Run

-It can be run from the WinCCOA Console or from command line and it will require the `config.S7200` file:
+It can be run from the WinCCOA Console or from command line and it will require the `config.RAMS7200` file:

-    ./WINCCOAS7200Drv -num <driver_number> -proj <project_name> +config config.S7200
+    ./WINCCOARAMS7200Drv -num <driver_number> -proj <project_name> +config config.RAMS7200

 <a name="toc4"></a>

 # 4. Config file #

-The `config.S7200` file has to be present under the WinCCOA project folder `config`.
+The `config.RAMS7200` file has to be present under the WinCCOA project folder `config`.

 When configuring the file, it is necessary to specify the local and remote TSAP ports, as well as the minimum polling interval required for seamless communication between the WinCCOA environment and external devices or systems.
+You can also provide the directory for storing the measurement and event files as well as the location of the User file.

 Here is an example config file:
 ```
-[S7200]
+[ramS7200]
 # Define local TSAP port
 localTSAP = 0x1401